uthree/scyclone-vocos/README.md

-# Scyclone + Vocos : The Lightweight AI Based Voice Conversion
+# Scyclone-Vocos

-this repository is voice conversion system.
+this repository is a lightweight voice conversion system.

 successor of [VoiceChanger](https://github.com/uthree/voicechanger)